 There are times when a client and their attorney will choose to file a lawsuit simply because the statute of limitations is near.
 The legal term for this is tolling.
 Tolling stops the clock and gives you time to resolve the claim.

 Personal Injury Lawyer Near Meridian, Idaho

 If you’ve been injured in an accident, contact the experienced and knowledgeable attorneys at Parke Gordon Law Firm in Boise to handle your case.
 Our law firm offers a free consultation.
 This is your opportunity to discuss your personal injury case with an experienced and knowledgeable attorney.
 Parke Gordon Law Firm believes every client deserves fair representation against big insurance companies with deep pockets.
 Do not wait to call our law office today.
 Doing so could hurt your settlement offer.
 Get started on your case now by calling (208) 322-7274.
+You can beat Goliath!

 Call a Meridian, Idaho Personal Injury Attorney Now

 Call now to speak to the Meridian personal injury lawyers at Parke Gordon Law Firm about your case.
 Our lawyers in Boise will fight the big insurance companies in your behalf.
 We’re here to help you maximize your settlement and get you the compensation you deserve.
 Do not hesitate to call.
 Our Boise law firm offers a free consultation with an experienced attorney.
 This is your opportunity to discuss your personal injury case with a knowledgeable and trusted attorney in Boise about your case.
 Call our Boise law office today at (208) 322-7274.

 Personal Injury Law Firm Accident Blog